Enchan1207/Progress/README.md

 ![Progress](banner.png)

-Hi there! this repository shows my progress in summer vacation(55 days from 08/01 to 09/24).
+Hi there!
+I'll write progresses in summer vacation(55 days from 08/01 to 09/24).

 ## Progress